-We strongly advise to suffix the name of the various state variables used with State (ex: RegisteredState, FinalState, etc.).
+For clarity, we strongly advise to suffix the name of the various state variables used with State (e.g. RegisteredState, FinalState, etc.).

-Managing the State of an Instance A set of WOOPER-provided functions allows to operate on these state variables, notably to read and write the attributes that they contain.
+Managing the State of an Instance

+A set of WOOPER-provided functions allows to operate on these state variables, notably to read and write the attributes that they contain.